 - Buy time.
 Defer all but essential decisions for a year.
 You may want to seek professional financial advice on what decisions simply cannot be deferred, but in general you want to buy the time to work your way through this life transition.
 If keeping on top of your monthly paperwork and chores is an issue, you may want to consider the services of a personal concierge or bookkeeper.

 - Buy flexibility.
 Now is not the time to commit all your cash to long-term investments or pay off your mortgage.
-Keeping liquid assets such as cash and short-term investments give you flexibility to make decisions when you are in a better place.
-A year in the future, your needs may be quite different so your goal now is to preserve options for your soon-to-be changed lifestyle.
-Again, objective professional financial advice may be helpful.
+Keeping liquid assets such as cash and short-term investments gives you flexibility to make decisions when you are in a better place.
+A year in the future, your needs may be quite different, so your goal now is to preserve options for your soon-to-be changed lifestyle.
+Again, independent professional financial advice may be helpful.